-A blind trust is a trust with terms that deny the beneficiaries the right to know any details of the trustee's disposition of trust assets.
-The trustee may, for example, invest trust assets in a particular company's stock without telling the beneficiaries and distribute dividends to them without telling them where the money came from.
+A blind trust is a trust with terms that deny the beneficiaries the right to know any details of the trustee's disposition of trust assets, according to Annuity.org.
+The trustee might invest trust assets in a particular company's stock without telling the beneficiaries and distribute dividends to them without telling them where the money came from.

-Examine the trust deed to determine if the trust is revocable or irrevocable, if you are the trustee.
-If you are a trust beneficiary, you may not have the right to see the trust deed.
-The trust is revocable under state law if the trust deed states that it is.
-It might be revocable if it is silent on the question of revocability, depending on the state.
+Your first step will be to find out if the trust is revocable or irrevocable.
+You can do this if you're the trustee, but you may not have the right to see the trust's formation documents if you're a beneficiary.
+The trust is revocable under state law if the trust deed states this.
+It might be revocable if it's silent on the question of revocability, depending on the state.

-Unanimous beneficiary consent might also be impossible under state law if the trust deed mentions an unnamed beneficiary, such as "John's first-born son" if John has no children, because an unborn beneficiary cannot consent to revocation.
+Unanimous beneficiary consent might also be impossible under state law if the trust deed mentions an unnamed beneficiary, such as "John's first-born son" if John has no children.
+An unborn beneficiary can't consent to revocation.

-Your petition should attempt to convince the court that terminating the trust and distributing its assets as you request is either the best way to effectuate the original intentions of the grantor or will defeat no important purpose of the trust.
+Your petition should attempt to convince the court that terminating the trust and distributing its assets as you request is either the best way to effectuate the original intentions of the grantor or that it will defeat no important purpose of the trust.
 Each beneficiary should sign the petition.

 - When drafting the trust deed, clearly state the purpose of the trust.
 This will make it easier for beneficiaries to terminate the trust if the purpose ever becomes impossible to achieve.

 - If the trust is irrevocable and you are a creditor of one of the trust beneficiaries, it is unlikely that you will be able to reach trust assets until they are distributed to the beneficiary that owes the debt.